wp-plugins/custom-content-shortcode/readme.txt

 <br />
 Additional parameters:

+* basic gallery layout with responsive columns
+* option to load JavaScript library in the header
 * Bootstrap navigation for menus: *tabs*, *pills*, *dropdowns*
-* Simple gallery layout with responsive columns
 * query for custom fields and taxonomies

 == Installation ==